javl/openFrameworks_sublime/README.md

 1. The command to build and run the project: `make -j 4 && make RunRelease`.
 2. The path to the syntax file used for color highlighting in the console.
-3. Some file extentions / directory names to hide from the sidebar (.qbs, obj).
+3. Settings to use tabs that are four spaces wide.
-4. Settings to use tabs that are four spaces wide.
+4. Commented lines for hiding certain files/directories from the sidebar for easy reference.

 Copy `openFrameworks.sublime-project` to your `/apps/myapps/projectname` folder and open it in Sublime.
 You can now use `ctrl+b` to build and run your project.
 The first time Sublime might ask you what build profile to use; select `make and run`.